Watercolor Fundamentals On-Line instructions & Supply List

 Paper comes in a combination of three characteristics: weight, surface texture and size.
 Quality watercolor is made from 100% cotton, not wood fibers!

-I suggest: Arches brand or equal, 140-lb (140 pound) Cold Press, either bright white or natural (no significant difference), 22” x 30” sheet. $8-$12/sheet.
-You can also buy Arches brand or Kilimanjaro (Cheap Joe’s Brand) paper in tablets.
-These are expensive to start with.
-One or two of the large sheets will be good.
-We will rip these large sheets into smaller sizes.
-Avoid Strathmore 300 (yellow cover tablets) watercolor paper.
+I suggest, if available: Arches brand or equal, 140-lb (140 pound) Cold Press, either bright white or natural (no significant difference), 22” x 30” sheet. $8-$12/sheet.
+You can also buy Arches brand or Kilimanjaro (Cheap Joe’s Brand) paper in tablets or blocks (Other brands Saunders Waterford, Fabriano Artistico, must be 100% cotton).
+Tablets are expensive to start with.
+We will rip larger sheets into smaller sizes.
+Avoid Strathmore 300 (yellow cover tablets, made of wood not cotton) watercolor paper.
 It is very difficult to get desired results with this paper (more on that when we are together).

 Choose only brushes designated for watercolor.
 They are softer and made to hold water.
 Generally they have shorter handles than oil and acrylic brushes.
 No camel or bristle brushes.